 Join your club’s committee

 Clubs are at the heart of organisational activity and the club’s committee is an ideal way to learn more about the structure of the sport and from there to begin a journey that in British Cycling can take you all the way up to the presidency. .

 Get nominated for your regional council

 A regional council is an assembly of delegated club membersa that meets normally on two occasions within the calendar year - the region’s Annual General Meeting and then prior to national council to discuss any propositions and nominations on the agenda and to consider British Cycling’s annual report.

 Affiliated clubs and other organisations are entitled to nominate representatives (known as regional councillors) to attend a regional council meeting.
+The number of 'regional councillors' your club can have (up to five per club) is based on the number of British Cycling members you have in your club.
 In order to seek nomination to attend your regional council, you just have to be a member of British Cycling and a member of a club or other affiliated organisation.

 Become a regional board member and/or a national councillor

 The Annual General Meeting of a regional council incorporates elections to the regional board and also the election of national councillors who are entitled to attend and vote at a General Meeting of National Council.
 The AGM of a regional council is normally held in September every year.

 A nomination from your club or from within the regional council can see you considered for election and further details can be found within the Memorandum and Articles of Association as well as the Byelaws.
 Both can be downloaded here.

 If you have a question or a suggestion for your regional board, follow the regional link found by clicking the ‘Contact Us’ tab on the British Cycling website, from there you can email the indicated regional contact.